-Key Causes of Wrinkles Around the Eye
+Key Causes of Eye Wrinkles

-In essence, wrinkling your skin causes eye wrinkles – seems obvious, but a lot of the little choices you make during the day can cause you to put more wear and strain on your skin – especially around the eyes.
-Squinting regularly during the day is a great example and key cause or crows feet especially.
+In essence, wrinkling your skin causes eye wrinkles – it seems obvious, but a lot of the little choices you make during the day can cause you to put more wear and strain on your skin – especially around the eyes.
+Squinting regularly during the day is a great example and key cause for crows feet especially.

-Not wearing sunglasses on a sunny day, sitting closer than 1.5-2 feet from a computer screen or even just bad eyesight will all cause you to squint more than normal, putting undue stress on the sensitive skin around your eyes.
+Not wearing sunglasses on a sunny day, sitting closer than 1.5-2 feet from a computer screen or even just bad eyesight are all reasons that cause you to squint more than normal, putting undue stress on the sensitive skin around your eyes.
 So, get sunglasses and go to the eye doctor, you’ll thank yourself later!
 Even a big smile will cause the skin around your eyes to wrinkle, but we don’t recommend you stop doing that!

-The skin around your eyes is very thin so rubbing it aggressively when you get tired can easily stretch and wrinkle in unnatural ways that will increase it’s propensity for wrinkles.
+The skin around your eyes is very thin so rubbing it aggressively when you get tired can easily stretch and wrinkle in unnatural ways that will increase its propensity for wrinkles.
 This goes for any action that causes wear on this delicate skin.
 Removing eye makeup, for instance, often involves vigorously rubbing the skin, which can cause broken blood vessels or puffiness.

 To prevent this, apply your makeup remover and let it get to work dissolving your makeup before you scrub, then gently rub to remove the makeup.
 This can even be a factor when applying things like eyeliner – find something that glides on smoothly and evenly, so that you don’t have to tug on your delicate eye skin to get it on.